U02A2

 3. 3

-Inspect the reductant control module connector and CAN bus wiring for damage, corrosion, or disconnection.
+Inspect the reductant module connector and CAN bus wiring for damage, corrosion, or disconnection.

 4. 4

-Attempt to communicate directly with the reductant module via the scan tool to confirm whether it is visible on the bus.
+Attempt to communicate directly with the reductant module to confirm whether it is visible on the bus.

 5. 5

-Measure CAN bus voltage levels at the OBD-II port to verify normal CAN high and CAN low differential signal.
+Measure CAN high and CAN low differential voltage at the OBD-II port to verify normal signaling.

 6. 6

-Check CAN bus termination resistance with all modules disconnected to verify integrity of the network.
+Check CAN bus termination resistance to verify network integrity.

 7. 7